Alfred Perceval Graves: Author

 Graves was a contributor of prose and verse to The Spectator, Athenaeum, John Bull, and Punch.

-For a time he lived at Red Branch House on Laurieton Road, Wimbledon, London.
+For a time he lived at Red Branch House on...
+Road, Wimbledon, London.

 He took a leading part in the late 19th-century renewal of Irish literature.
 He was for several years president of the Irish Literary Society, and he was the author of the comic song Father O'Flynn and many other songs and ballads.
 In collaboration with Charles Villiers Stanford, he published Songs of Old Ireland (1882) and Irish Songs and Ballads (1893), the airs of which are taken from the Petrie manuscripts; the airs of his Irish Folk-Songs (1897) were arranged by Charles Wood with whom he also collaborated on Songs of Erin (1901).
 Composer Mary Augusta Wakefield also set at least one of his poems to music.

 He published an autobiography, To Return to All That, in 1930, as a response to his son Robert's World War I memoir, Good-Bye to All That.